Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Probabilistic Global Optimum Approach

 At intersections, agents mostly have the choice between several routes.
 Neglecting emergency situations, this decision can be considered independent of the behavior of other agents, as it is made in an upstream navigation layer, also for human drivers \cite{donges1999conceptual}.
 Thus, this route estimation can also be made by an upstream module, as presented by Petrich et al. \cite{petrich_prediction_2014}.
 As input to the planner, we receive different route combinations $\mathcal{R}=\{r_1, r_2, ...\}$ for the ensemble of traffic participants along with their probabilities $\{p(r_1), p(r_2), ...\}$.
-With this input, we can relax the assumption of knowing the desired destination of the traffic participants, considering the $\mathrm{total}$ cost expectation
+With this input, we can relax the assumption of knowing the desired destination of the traffic participants, considering the cost expectation for multiple routes with model compliance check ($\mathrm{mcc,mr}$):

-with $\mathbf{E}\left( G_{\mathrm{prob}} \right)$ from eq. (\ref{eqn:expected_cost_with_probability}) and $\sum_{r \in \mathcal{R}} p(r) = 1$.
-Note, that the ego trajectory $\mathbf{x}^{r, i=\mathrm{ego}}$ must be identical for all $r \in \mathcal{R}$ up to the output time of the subsequent planning step.
+with $\mathbf{E}\left( G_{\mathrm{mcc, route\;} r} \right)$ from eq. (\ref{eqn:expected_cost_with_probability}) and $\sum_{r \in \mathcal{R}} p(r) = 1$.
+Note, that for unique paths, this equation can be simplified to eq. (\ref{eqn:expected_cost_with_probability}).
+Note further, that the ego trajectory $\mathbf{x}^{r, i=\mathrm{ego}}$ must be identical for all $r \in \mathcal{R}$ up to the output time of the subsequent planning step.
 With this condition, analog to Hubmann et a. \cite{hubmann_pomdp_2018}, we are able to postpone decisions as long as multiple route hypothesis are evident.
 Similar to human drivers, instead of over-cautiously reacting to all possible predictions, we act accordingly for the likely predictions, and perform rather sharp maneuvers, when we encounter an unlikely action.